frank038/wbar/README.md

 There is a porting of wbar to the Gtk4 gui, because the gtk3 version freeze completely for unknown reasons.
 The gtk3 version is developed no more.
 Requirements: gtk4-layer-shell + python3 binding + other if the case (see below).

-The command/env dbus-update-activation-environment --systemd WAYLAND_DISPLAY DISPLAY XAUTHORITY may improve the use of the gtk3/4 applications.
+The command/env "dbus-update-activation-environment --systemd WAYLAND_DISPLAY DISPLAY XAUTHORITY" may improve the use of the gtk3/4 applications.

 Features:
 - application menu